-3.It is consulted on the matters related to personnel management.
+3.It is consulted on matters related to personnel management.

-4.It serves all or any of the needs of a state on the request of the state governor and with the approval of the president of India.
+4.It serves all or any of the needs of a state at the request of the state governor and with the approval of the president of India.

 -The UPSC presents, annually, to the president a report on its performance.